Building Strategic Leadership Pipeline: Identifying and Developing Your Leaders

 Many people from underrepresented groups may not have access to the same opportunities for professional development and networking.

-- How to address: Provide equity through access to opportunities.
+- How to address: Provide equal access to opportunities.
 This can be done by offering mentorship programs, professional development opportunities, and networking events to all employees.
 Organizations can also create leadership development programs that target underrepresented groups to ensure that they have equitable opportunities among their peers.

 Lack of role models